In Praise of Idleness and Other Essays: Summary

 The rationalisation of wartime production has shown that a small number of people can produce the necessities of life for the whole population.
 Even more so, if this work is shared by the whole population, it follows that an individual does not need to work much to produce the resources essential to life, and some more.

 Russell therefore argues that four hours of work per day would be enough to keep the whole population living in sufficient comfort, while the rest of the time would be devoted to leisure.
 Russell's conception of leisure is similar to the Latin otium praised by Seneca.
 This leisure would be devoted to all forms of culture (from the most popular to the most intellectual) whose practice would be encouraged by a liberated education.

 Other related themes emerge in the book: pacifism, politics (which Russell ridicules), the denunciation of landowners who live in idleness at the expense of others.
 He also denounces the Soviet regime, which also obeyed the dogma of work in an authoritarian manner, the cult of efficiency, the problem of the confinement of intellectuals in their own sphere, far from the reality of people that have to work, and worker's estrangement from the good leisure (that which is non-passive and which enriches civilisation).

 The notion of leisure, no longer as a simple recuperation necessary to the body, but as an opportunity to discover new life experiences is also present.

-Publication history

-In Praise of Idleness and Other Essays was first published in the United Kingdom by George Allen & Unwin Ltd in 1935.
-In 2004, the book was published by Routledge, with a new introduction by the historian Anthony Gottlieb.